 Practical information for The Musee de la Vie Romantique:

 - Hours: Tues-Sun 10:00 am to 6:00 pm, closed Mon

 The 17th century Carnavalet Museum was Paris’ very first municipal museum, plopped into the center of the bustling Marais neighborhood.
 It’s been listed as a Monument Historique since the mid 1800s.
 And it’s fabulous.

-The museum documents Paris' compelling history in an eclectic and eccentric way.
-Its hodgepodge collection comprises over 600,000 artifacts, making it one of France’s most important museums.
+The museum documents Paris’ compelling history in an eclectic and eccentric way.
+Its hodgepodge collection comprises over 600,000 artefacts, making it one of France’s most important museums.